- Normal precautions

 Security Status Last Updated: 16 March 2020

 The Russian authorities have introduced a number of preventative measures and travel restrictions to limit the spread of COVID-19 within its borders.
-An entry ban on all foreign citizens entering the country (with a small number of exceptions) is in place and all regular commercial flights are currently suspended.
+While international flights to and from a number of countries (including the UK) have reopened as a result of reciprocal agreements an entry ban on most foreign nationals including Irish passport holders entering the country remains in place (with a small number of exceptions for diplomats, family members of Russian citizens, and highly qualified specialists).

-From 15 July, anyone arriving in Russia will be required to present a medical certificate indicating that they have tested negative for coronavirus within the past 72 hours.
+All foreign citizens arriving in Russia at present are required to present a medical certificate indicating that they have tested negative for coronavirus within the past 72 hours.
 The test must be a Polymerase chain reaction (PCR) test and the certificate must be in English or Russian.
-Anyone without the required certificate will be required to self-isolate and undergo a PCR test within three days of arrival.
+Foreign citizens are also required to complete a special passenger locator form during their flight as a condition of entry.

-A phased lifting of restrictions on personal movement is being implemented with responsibility delegated to the regions.
-As the situation evolves, Irish citizens resident in Russia are advised to monitor local media for the latest advice and information.
-Irish citizens are advised to carry i.d. with them at all times if going outside.
+As the situation evolves, Irish citizen’s resident in Russia are advised to monitor local media for the latest advice and information and to comply with all COVID-19 related restrictions.
+Irish citizens are advised to carry identification with them at all times if going outside.

 Any Irish citizens normally resident in Ireland who are seeking assistance travelling home should contact the embassy.